NetApp/FSx-ONTAP-samples-scripts/EKS/Trident-Protect/README.md

 kubectl get tbc -n trident -o jsonpath='{.items[?(@.spec.storageDriverName=="ontap-nas")].metadata.name}'
 ```

-If no matching TridentBackendConfig resources are found, you may need to create one.
+If no matching TridentBackendConfig resources are found, you will need to create them.
 Refer to the prerequisites section above for more information on how to do that.

 ### 2. Make Sure Trident CSI Drivers for NAS and SAN are Installed
 Run the follwing kubectl commands to check that a storageclass exist for both SAN and NAS type storage.